-The Directors have pleasure in submitting their report and the annual audited financial statements of the Company for the financial year ended 31 December 2020.
+The Directors hereby submit their report and the annual audited financial statements of the Company for the financial year ended 31 December 2021.

 PRINCIPAL ACTIVITIES

 The Company is engaged principally in managing Family Takaful business including investment-linked Takaful business.